konFMI/sdp-2021-22/README.md

  Here will be the code from homeworks and projects for the course "Data Structures and Algorithms 2021/22" The build system is meson + ninja.

-The folder structure is by weeks: week-01,..
+### Tools
+ First you must source the file tools/scripts.sh.
+After that you will have the following functions to run from the console.

- There are to scripts to be run in order to build the code.
+ These are the scripts to be run in order to compile,rebuild, and test the code.
+There is a clean script that removes all generated folders.
- First setup.sh

-. setup.sh

- This will setup meson.
- After that only use build.sh

-. build.sh

- The executable files are in build/<coresponding-name-of-week-problem>.
- To remove the build directory used by meson run the clean.sh

-. clean.sh
+agr-clean       - Removes the generated directories and files. agr-compile     - Compiles the code. agr-setup-build - Performs a clean and recretes the build. agr-test-all    - Runs custom unit tests.

+### Tips and tricks
+There is a todo: to add a meson_options.txt file that will spesify what folder to build/compile or what test to be run and so on.